A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Related Work

+However, these articles also pointed to several gaps in the literature and suggested potential avenues for future research.
+On the technology side, some studies suggested to use smart clothing~\cite{santos_systematic_2021} for nearby obstacle detection and to integrate devices with existing \ac{IoT} infrastructure~\cite{machado_systematic_2021}.
+On the behavioral side, Kelly and Smith~\cite{kelly_impact_2011} lamented that most studies in their review lacked methodological rigor.
+More recently, Brule \emph{et al.}~\cite{brule_review_2020} highlighted the need for adequate quantitative empirical evaluation by involving \ac{BLV} end users in the design process.
+This sentiment was shared by Butler \emph{et al.}~\cite{butler_technology_2021}, who further highlighted the need to broaden application areas and ask for more \emph{in situ} evaluation.
+These works demonstrate that systematic reviews can highlight key issues in accessibility research and provoke the field to reflect and improve on their practice.

+However, all of the above reviews focused mostly on technology that offered nonvisual feedback to the user (e.g., via text-to-speech software or vibrotactile devices), such as electronic travel aids, electronic orientation aids, position locator devices, and sensory substitution devices.
+Although such devices can form the basis of practical accessibility aids, no systematic review has yet focused on \ac{XR} technology that uses \emph{vision} as the primary feedback mechanism; for instance, by visually augmenting the scene in an \ac{AR} display to enhance the end user's residual vision.

-Given the rapid rate at which new research is being conducted in the use of these new assistive technologies, it is timely to review the field in order to better understand the nature of this research.
+Given the rapid rate at which new research is being conducted in the use of these new assistive technologies, we consider it timely to review the field in order to better understand the nature and potential of this research.